 celebrating Christmas in cities, and it’s a time when newly married couples will give gifts to each

-other; it’s like valentine’s day in China.
-Some of the people have a Christmas trees, and those
+other; it’s like Valentine’s day in China.
+Some of the people have a Christmas tree, and those

 were made of plastic or décor with paper flowers, paper lights, and paper chains.

 Every nation has its religious festivals.
-Christmas is the religious festival of the Christens.
+Christmas is the religious festival of the Christians.
 On

 On December 25, the community of Christians celebrates Christmas full of zeal and zest.
 On this